kcham193/FLIGHT-PREDICTION/README.md

 - **Prediction Results Table**: Displays the prediction result (yes or no) indicating whether the plane can fly under the given conditions.

 ## Model
-The application builds a Random Forest model using the `randomForest` package to predict the flight status.
+The application builds the SVM model using the `e1071` package to predict the flight status.
 The model is trained on the provided dataset and used to make predictions based on user input.

 ## Code Structure
 - **UI**: Defined in the `ui` variable using `fluidPage`.
 It includes input fields, a submit button, and output areas.